snorkel-team/snorkel/README.md

 The output is a generator of `Sentence` objects, which have various useful sentence attributes (as mentioned partially above).

-Note that this is often the slowest part of the process, so for large document sets, pre-processing with high parallelism and/or external to DeepDive Lite is recommended.
+**_Note:_** this is often the slowest part of the process, so for large document sets, pre-processing with high parallelism and/or external to DeepDive Lite is recommended.
+Further improvements on speed to come as well [TODO].

 ### Candidate Extraction
 DeepDive Lite is (currently) focused around extracting _relation mentions_ from text, involving either one or two entities.
-In either case, we define a `Relations` object, which extracts a set of _candidate relation mentions_- our task is then to write rules which distinguish _true_ relation mentions from _false_ ones.
+In either case, we define a `Relations` object, which extracts a set of _candidate relation mentions_.
+Our task is then to train the system to distinguish _true_ relation mentions from _false_ ones.

 For the binary case, we define a relation based on two sets of _entity mentions_, described via declarative operators.
 For example, we can define a relation as occuring between phrases that match a list of gene names, and phrases that match a list of phenotype names, and then extract them from a set of sentences:
 ```python